Oluoke/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this the readme for this project shell permissions
+this is the readme for this project shell permissions